grahamwaters/GnomansLand/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!
+Welcome to your Gnome away from home.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Before pushing your commits go ahead and run `black` and `flake8` to eliminate any merge issues before they happen.
+This ensures your work is more likely to be merged into the main branch.
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request
+7. Wait for an admin to approve your changes and merge them into the main branch.

 <p align="right">(<a href="#top">back to top</a>)</p>